 Here are some of the most loved and famed Hindu sites that you must visit while you’re in Nepal:

 Muktinath holds a special place in both Hindu and Buddhist culture and has gained prominence worldwide.
 Situated in Mustang district, Muktinath temple is a must-visit place for a Lord Shiva devotee.
 The temple has a glorious 3000 history and receives thousands of footfalls every year.
 Inside the temple, there is a Buddhist Gompa and the pagoda style, Vishnu Temple, as well.
 The 108 water spouts behind the temple is another major attraction of this temple.
+The temple can easily be visited by yatris who plan to participate in the Muktinath Yatra.

 More than its religious importance, the next thing that fascinates people about this temple is the route that takes you here.
 To reach this temple, you’ve to opt for the Annapurna circuit trek.
 The trek itself takes you from various rocky yet ravishing landscapes that take your breath away.
 The surrounding view from the temple top, on a clear day, will leave you in awe.